datadiversitylab/datadiversitylab.github.io/src/news/summer-list-2024.md

   - "2024"
 order: 2
 ---
+* A new postdoc joins the lab!
+We welcome Kristen Martinet!
+* Former PhD student in the lab, now Dr. Van Boxel had a paper published in Springer's Computational Statistics journal!
 * An NSF-NRT (Research Traineeship) grant in which Dr. Román-Palacios will collaborate as personnel has been approved for funding!
 * A new undergrad has joined the lab.
 We welcome Paige Cherry!
 * Postdoc Ian Estacio has joined the lab.
 Welcome Ian!